iXCart/OpenCartKit/README.md

 # OpenCartKit
-an simplicity iOS SDK for the OpenCart ecommerce platform
+An simplicity kit wrap web service layer for the OpenCart ecommerce platform This is Objecitve-C version, you can use to develop iOS client app for OpenCart store site.